repete14/CLItools/README.md

     1) JCX URI/namespace
     2) TenantID/Jive instance ID
     3) The region (either 'us' or 'eu')
-3) Details for the login credentials, and command to be used will be printed out.
+3) Details for the command to be used will be printed out.
-    1) Enter the password when prompted
-    2) Then when at the psql prompt, enter the command given
+    2) At the psql prompt, enter the command given
     3) Enter "\q" to quit psql prompt, and continue
 4) Script will proceed to purging of tenancy data from host, monitor for success.
 5) Done!